Alistair-Sabe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ugo+x -> giver owner,group and others execute permissions to the file

-chmod ------rwx -> permissions only given to other users
+chmod 007 _file_ -> permissions only given to other users

+chmod 753 _file_ -> change permission 3=no write for other users